robwillisinfo/Invoke-EncryptionSimulator/README.md

 # Examples

-Basic usage (will prompt for target directory):
-C:\PS> Import-Module .\Invoke-EncryptionSimulator.ps1; Invoke-EncryptionSimulator

-Specify a target directory:
+Stage 1 - Encryption

+Method 1 - Non-Destructive - Creates a copy of each file with a .Encrypted extension:
-C:\PS> Import-Module .\Invoke-EncryptionSimulator.ps1; Invoke-EncryptionSimulator -targetDir "C:\User\User01\Desktop\Test"
+C:\PS> Import-Module .\Invoke-EncryptionSimulator.ps1; Invoke-EncryptionSimulator -targetDir "C:\User\User01\Desktop\Test" -Action Encrypt

+Method 2 - Destructive - Creates a copy of each file with a .Encrypted extension and deletes the original file:
-C:\PS> Import-Module .\Invoke-EncryptionSimulator.ps1; Invoke-EncryptionSimulator -td "C:\User\User01\Desktop\Test"
+C:\PS> Import-Module .\Invoke-EncryptionSimulator.ps1; Invoke-EncryptionSimulator -targetDir "C:\User\User01\Desktop\Test" -Action Encrypt -DeleteOriginal

-Fully loaded encrypt:
+Note: If no key/iv is specified, a pair will be dynamically generated at run time and output to the console and log file

+Stage 2 - Decryption

+Non-Destructive - Creates a decrypted copy of all files with the .Encrypted extension:
-C:\PS> Import-Module .\Invoke-EncryptionSimulator.ps1; Invoke-EncryptionSimulator -targetDir "C:\User\User01\Desktop\Test" -Action "encrypt" -AesKey "cm9id2lsbGlzaW5mb2tleQ==" -AesIv "cm9id2lsbGlzaW5mb3xpdg==" -DeleteOriginal -LogLimit 5 -Unattended
+C:\PS> Import-Module .\Invoke-EncryptionSimulator.ps1; Invoke-EncryptionSimulator -targetDir "C:\User\User01\Desktop\Test" -Action Decrypt -AesKey "Y1NxMHJ0bk13dTJUM2dhQQ==" -AesIv "cTFmYkNlNVE3WG85SERsTw=="

-Fully loaded decrypt:
+Stage 3 - Restore

+Destructive - Restore all the decrypted files to their original filename/extension (removing the .decrypted):
-C:\PS> Import-Module .\Invoke-EncryptionSimulator.ps1; Invoke-EncryptionSimulator -targetDir "C:\User\User01\Desktop\Test" -Action "decrypt" -AesKey "cm9id2lsbGlzaW5mb2tleQ==" -AesIv "cm9id2lsbGlzaW5mb3xpdg==" -LogLimit 5 -Unattended
+C:\PS> Import-Module .\Invoke-EncryptionSimulator.ps1; Invoke-EncryptionSimulator -targetDir "C:\User\User01\Desktop\Test" -Action Restore

-Cleanup:
+Stage 4 - Cleanup

+Delete all left over .Encrypted and/or .Decrypted files:
-C:\PS> Import-Module .\Invoke-EncryptionSimulator.ps1; Invoke-EncryptionSimulator -targetDir "C:\User\User01\Desktop\Test" -Action "cleanup"
+C:\PS> Import-Module .\Invoke-EncryptionSimulator.ps1; Invoke-EncryptionSimulator -targetDir "C:\User\User01\Desktop\Test" -Action Cleanup